 Management Fees Revenue - With the exception of its own accounts, the Foundation charges all asset funds an administrative fee.
 The fee is generally computed on a sliding scale basis as 0.5% to 1.5% per annum of the fair value of fund assets and is collected quarterly.
-Revenue is recognized when promised services are transferred to customers in an amount that reflects the consideration to which the Foundation expects to be entitled in exchange for those services.
-The revenue recognition process consists of five steps applied at the contract level: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations, and (5) recognize revenue when or as the Foundation satisfies performance obligations.
+Revenue is recognized when promised services are transferred to customers in an amount that reflects the consideration to which the Foundation expects to be entitled in exchange for those services by following a five-step process: (1) identify the contract with a customer, (2) identify the performance obligations in the contract, (3) determine the transaction price, (4) allocate the transaction price to the performance obligations, and (5) recognize revenue when or as the Foundation satisfies performance obligations.